-Harassment and co-ownership
+Harassment in co-ownership

 Harassment in co-ownership can take many forms and develop in a wide variety of contexts.
 When occupants of a building with very different temperaments share a place to live, it happens that the spirits heat up to the point of making cohabitation impossible.
 A co-owner who infringes on his neighbor's privacy and interferes in his privacy can be particularly irritating and even embarrassing.
 If he comes to photograph him when he walks through the common portions, monitors all his comings and goings or installs a surveillance camera in the corridor pointing towards his front door, then there is an illegitimate invasion of his privacy.
 Such serious conduct can be considered psychological harassment, in that it seriously harms the person who is the victim.